 We put the above question to our respondents and there was seemed to be a recurring theme surrounding food, awareness and consistency across the board.

-“Change Diabetic Meals” – these are on offer on many in-flight menus, but in reality, they are low fat and high in carbs; quite the opposite of what is needed to stabilise blood sugars for some people!
+These are on offer on many in-flight menus, but in reality, they are low fat and high in carbs; quite the opposite of what is needed to stabilise blood sugars for some people!
 They always taste bad too, apparently, usually devoid of sauces and generally bland.
 There’s a recent trend for ‘create your own’ meals on some US airlines to specifically cater for those with a diet controlled condition, and it was suggested many times that this would be appreciated.
 Many said that they now opt for a regular meal and just eat the parts they are able to!

-“Train the Staff!” – Most of the responses mentioned that the lack of training, understanding and knowledge of diabetes by airport staff led to frustration and embarrassment for the passengers.
+Most of the responses mentioned that the lack of training, understanding and knowledge of diabetes by airport staff led to frustration and embarrassment for the passengers.
 Too many times are people questioned about their CGM’s, and “not believed” when they say their fizzy drinks are for hypos.
 More so, subjecting children to pat down searches can leave them anxious and confused, sometimes resulting in an eventual hypo brought on by the stress caused by the experience.
-Even a basic understanding of the difference between Type 1, 2, gestational and Cystic Fibrosis related Diabetes would be appreciated, as well as knowing what the CGMs look like and accepting that if a Doctor’s note says a sugary drink is used for hypos treatment, they mean it!
+Even a basic understanding of the difference between Type 1, 2, gestational and Cystic Fibrosis related diabetes would be appreciated, as well as knowing what the CGMs look like and accepting that if a doctor’s note says a sugary drink is used for hypos treatment, they mean it!
 Going back to the scanner point from the CAA, there should be an understanding across the board that they shouldn’t be scanned to save confusion.

-“Make the rules clear” As we stated earlier, necessary medical equipment can be carried as an extra piece of hand luggage with no extra charge with most airlines, but this isn’t always clear.
+As we stated earlier, necessary medical equipment can be carried as an extra piece of hand luggage with no extra charge with most airlines, but this isn’t always clear.
 Our biggest piece of advice would be to call your airport and airline prior to travelling to clarify these details if it isn’t clear on their website or at the time of booking.

 We would like to thank all of the organisations we contacted and helped us obtain the valuable feedback, just as much as we’d like to thank everyone that took the time to respond!
-We really appreciate the time and effort spent on the responses which have helped us write a piece that can hopefully resonate with UK Airports.
+We really appreciate the time and effort spent on the responses which have helped us write a piece that can hopefully resonate with UK airports.
 Who knows, we may see changes yet – watch this space!